-Looking for the best color laser printers of 2020 but not sure where to start?
-Your blueprint is below.
+Looking for the best color laser printers of 2021 but not sure where to start?
 We’ll guide you through all the important specs and features so you can get the ideal print quality and fast speeds appropriate for your home or office.
 And we’ll even address some of the most frequently asked questions we hear from people shopping for color laser printers.

-At HotRate, we generally swear off the notion of making decisions based off brand loyalty.
+At HotRate, we generally swear off the notion of making decisions based on brand loyalty alone.
 There are a lot of minor players that are doing some great work in the fields we cover, but there’s a reason why some laser printer brands are universally recognized and others are barely known.
 Here’s what you need to know about the big players.

-- If you’re ready to spend a lot of money on a color laser print, Canon is the name to beat.
-Their luxury level laser printers are some of the best around; and as befitting their work in the camera industry, they naturally produce some exceptional photo printers as well.
+- If you’re ready to spend a lot of money on a color laser printer, Canon is the name to beat.
+Their luxury-level laser printers are some of the best around, and befitting of their work in the camera industry, they naturally produce some exceptional photo printers as well.
 But in the budget and mid-range field, there are usually better options.

 - Epson printers are usually reserved for the office.
-They aren’t the most expensive models around, but they Epson tends to offer their most substantial work in professional level models.
+They aren’t the most expensive models around, but Epson tends to offer their most substantial work in professional-level models.
 They have a tendency to support very fast printing, although they’re sometimes known for having hardware issues.

-- Hewlett Packard might be the most well known printer producer out there, and their reputation has earned them a solid reputation in the computer space as well.
-Hewlett Packard offers the largest catalog of laser printers for home and office around, and like Brother they occupy a comfortable space for their ability to produce reliable middle of the road models.
+- Hewlett Packard might be the most well-known printer producer out there, but their solid reputation in the computer space is nothing to sneeze at.
+Hewlett Packard offers the largest catalog of laser printers for home and office around, and like Brother, they occupy a comfortable space for their ability to produce reliable middle-of-the-road models.

 - Lexmark laser printers are cheap, both in terms of upfront costs and the amount of money you can expect to pay on ink and toner cartridges over the years.
 They also have a pretty decent variety of unique features up their sleeve.
 But because they aren’t super reliable, they’re better suited for the home rather than the office.

-The key to finding the top laser printer for you is about finding the balance between print quality and print speeds.
+The key to finding the top laser printer for you is finding the balance between print quality and print speeds.
 Fortunately, print speeds are pretty easy to calculate.
 All printer manufacturers worth your time are going to have a print speed listed.
-The standard format used is ppm, which is a measurement of the maximum pages per minute that can be printed.
+The standard format used is pages per minute (ppm), which is a measurement of the maximum pages that a printer can produce within a minute.
 Since most printers can print out a few dozen pages in a minute, that won’t be a big issue for a printer you want to use in your home or in a small office.

-But the need for a fast print speed becomes far more important when you begin to look at printers for use in the office or you regularly find yourself printing out complex photos or other high resolution content.
-If you’re really looking to print out a high volume of pages, you may want to also pay attention to the duty cycle.
-It lets you know the maximum amount of pages you can safely print in a month.
-While ppm can vary depending on the complexity of what you’re printing, it sets a nice bar for how to compare different available printers.
+But the need for fast print speeds becomes far more important when you begin to look at printers for use in larger offices or if you regularly find yourself printing out complex photos or other high-resolution content.
+If you’re really looking to print out a high volume of pages, you may also want to pay attention to the duty cycle.
+This lets you know the maximum number of pages you can safely print in a month.
+While ppm can vary depending on the complexity of what you’re printing, it sets a nice bar for how to compare the performance of different printers.

-The other big piece of the equation is resolution: a measurement for the actual print quality.
-This is measured in dpi, which determines the number of dots per inch.
+The other big piece of the equation is resolution, a measurement for the actual print quality.
+This is measured in DPI, or dots per inch.
 A higher resolution will be a major factor if you tend to work with visually rich documents or photos, but the average consumer should be fine with any of the models on our list.

-A 600 DPI should be a resolution that’s perfectly high enough for the average consumer or even a business that deals mostly in documents and light pictures.
+A 600 DPI should be perfectly high enough for the average consumer or even a business that deals mostly in documents and light pictures.
 If you’re a photographer or you find yourself working with complex images a lot, you may want to look for something higher.
-1200 DPI should be satisfying for practically any users except those looking to do incredibly large prints.
-If that’s what you need, you may want to turn your attention to the best photo printers of 2020.
+A DPI of 1200 should be satisfying for practically any user except those looking to do incredibly large prints.
+If that’s what you need, then you may want to turn your attention instead to the best photo printers.

-If your office has a high demand for print jobs, finding a fast laser printer should be your first priority, but paper capacity can be an important factor in the efficiency at your office too.
-Most models come with an automatic document feeder so you don’t have to feed each page in manually, but being able to set up hundreds of pages and expect them to go will provide you with a fast experience in the office.
-Most printers can feed a few hundred pages into the document feeder, but more serious business models raise that number to 1,000 pages or more.
+If your office has a high demand for print jobs, finding a fast laser printer should be your first priority, but paper capacity can be an important factor in the efficiency at your office, too.
+Most models come with an automatic document feeder so you don’t have to feed each page in manually, but being able to set up hundreds of pages will provide you with a faster printing experience in the office.
+Most printers can feed a few hundred pages into the document feeder, but more serious business models tend to raise that number to 1,000 pages or more.

-A lot of casual consumers will just let their printer sit in their home like new and be used to print out pages every once in a while.
+A lot of casual consumers will just let their printer sit in their home like new and use them to print out pages every once in a while.
 If that’s the case (or if you’re in a crowded workplace), finding a printer with a more compact design might be a sensible choice.
-The weight and dimensions shouldn’t be the number one concern when looking for the best laser printer, but it should still be a consideration.
+The weight and dimensions shouldn’t be the number one concern when looking for the best laser printer, but they should still be a consideration.